americanexpress/synapse/README.md

 Synapse focuses on the Application Tier of the well-established n-tier architecture pattern.
 Within the Application Tier, Synapse is geared towards breaking down the Business and Persistence layer.
-The modules are organized into types - the services, subscribers describe the modules that initiate a workflow.
+In the Business layer, we primarily have The modules are organized into types - the services, subscribers describe the modules that initiate a workflow.
 While the data and client modules represent modules that need to access or modify resources.
 The Synapse team recommends to modularize your application in a similar structure to maintain organization and clairty in your code. for application teams to utilize the same structure

-### Types of modules:
+## Types of Modules:
 #### Business Layer
+This layer is intended to tackle specific business needs, typically needs that are required by the Presentation Tier.
+This layer handles orchestration and stitching the resource needs across the client and data modules.

   - **Service** - Used for any service communication method over HTTP (such as Rest, GraphQL, grpc, etc.) that is
 starting a workflow.
 These services could be synchronous or asynchronous.

   - **Business** - Used for placing common business logic across service modules.
 Essentially serves as an extension for the service module for commonalities across multiple service or subscriber modules.

-  - **Subscriber** - Used
+  - **Subscriber** - Implemented for business logic

 #### Persistence Layer
-   - **Client**
-   - **Data**
-   - **Publisher**
+This layer is intended to be made modular and fine-grained to promote re-usability across service or subscriber modules.

+   - **Client** - Client modules are built to consume services.
+These modules are intended for performing any CRUD

+   - **Data** - Data modules are performing CRUD operations against a resource.

+   - **Publisher** Publisher modules are used to share messages onto an asynchronous process e
 #### Cross-cutting Concerns / Tools
    - **Framework** - These type of modules are fra

    - **Utility**